 Dried shrimp is the most common dried seafood and is used extensively in Chinese cooking.
 It adds great umami flavor and is sometimes even the star flavor of the dish.
-We use it in our Sticky Rice with Chinese Sausage recipe.
-Turnip cake – Lo Bak Go, and Cheung Fun Homemade Rice noodles just to name a few.
-But if you don’t enjoy shrimp, just omit them.
+They can be quite expensive and many Chinese markets in Chinatowns sell them in bulk but we recommend buying them packaged.

 In case you can’t find any locally, we did see some vendors on Amazon.

-Dried oysters can be found in well-stocked Chinese and Asian grocery stores.
+Dried oysters or “ho see” in Cantonese, can be found in well-stocked Chinese and Asian grocery stores.
 They are expensive and come in different grades, depending upon their size, origin, and if they are fresh dried, or if they have been cooked (blanched) before drying.
 Dried oysters are popular in Hong Kong and the Guangdong province and actually not even known to many people in Northern parts of China and even as far South as Shanghai.

 I learned from my father that blanching the oysters before drying is fairly common and part of the process for making oyster sauce.
 It turns out that his great grandfather used to produce dried oysters and oyster sauce in Southern China, and he used to tell me about the process.
 Truthfully, all I remember was that the two types of oysters you can buy are the cooked dried oysters (below), which are a little bit more chewy when cooked, and the fresh raw dried oysters (above) which retain a bit more color and more expensive.
 We are using the fresh raw dried oysters in our recipe today but you can also use the more common cooked dried oysters.